za3k/qr-backup/README.md

 There are many command-line options available for advanced users.
 For a full list, read the [USAGE](docs/USAGE.md) doc online, or run `qr-backup --help` on your computer.

 ## Restoring a paper backup
 The restore process **does NOT require qr-backup**.
-It does require a command-linux Linux computer.
+It does require a command-line Linux computer.

 (Option 1): Use qr-backup, if you have it.
 - Webcam option